 Dr. Zhu received his medical degree from Peking University Health Science Center and his Ph.D. from Columbia University.
 Following his postdoctoral research training at Harvard Medical School. he completed his clinical training in internal medicine at Yale New Heaven Hospital, Yale School of Medicine, and a fellowship in Hematology-Oncology at Memorial Sloan-Kettering Cancer Center.
 Dr. Zhu has published more than 300 scientific papers and reviews in top international journals such as New England Journal of Medicine, Lancet, JAMA, Nature Medicine, Lancet Oncology, Journal of Clinical Oncology and Cancer Discovery.

-John Long has served as our chief financial officer since November 2021.
-Mr. Long will join I-Mab’s Board of Directors when the approval process is completed.
-Mr. Long is a seasoned business executive with more than 20 years of leadership experiences and strong track record in financial management, strategic planning, fundraising and capital market transactions.
-He had served as CFO or Senior Vice President of Finance for a wide range of healthcare companies including the WuXi AppTec Group, WuXi NextCODE Genomics Inc., Genecast Biotechnology Co., Inc., and StemiRNA Therapeutics Co., Ltd. In addition, Mr. Long also took on senior financial management positions at large multi-national corporations including Willis International, Tyco (Asia and China), as well as Lucent Technologies.
-In his previous roles, Mr. Long had gained deep experience in leading go-private transaction, the global restructuring and pre-IPO private placement process as well as preparations for A-share IPO.
+As the Chief Financial Officer, John oversees Company’s global finance team and lead capital markets activities (including dual listing efforts), investor relations and all aspects of financial management.
+He is a seasoned business executive with more than 20 years of leadership experiences and strong track record in financial management, strategic planning, fundraising and capital market transactions.
+He had served as CFO or Senior Vice President of Finance for a wide range of healthcare companies including the WuXi AppTec Group, WuXi NextCODE Genomics, Genecast Biotechnology, and StemiRNA Therapeutics.
+In addition, John also took on senior financial positions at large multi-national corporations including Willis International, Tyco (Asia and China), as well as Lucent Technologies.
+In his previous roles, he had gained deep experience in leading go-private transaction, the global restructuring and pre-IPO private placement process as well as preparations for A-share IPO.